top of page

 Crow Creek Valley

-One of two outstanding overlooks on the Sherwood Loop Trail, the Crow Creek Valley overlook (near mile marker 2.5; shown above) offers views all the way into Alabama with multiple picturesque ridge lines framing the view.
-Access this adventure from the Lost Cove East trailhead.
+(Head of the Crow SP) One of two outstanding overlooks on the Sherwood Loop Trail, the Crow Creek Valley overlook (near mile marker 2.5; shown above) offers views all the way into Alabama with multiple picturesque ridge lines framing the view.
+Access this adventure from the Pack Hollow trailhead.
 Easy

 Big Creek Gulf